Jouster500/minecraft-structsANDcmds/cmds/data/bed-warps/functions/README.md

 players, but is optimized for cmd block output should it be placed ingame.

-There are two functions; one that works by adjusting the players home positions in scoreboard each time they sleep.
+There are two main functions; one that works by adjusting the players home positions in scoreboard each time they sleep (get-bed-cords).

-Another works by calling the trigger to activate the players ability to warp back to their bed.
+Another works by calling the trigger to activate the players ability to warp back to their bed. (warp-bed)

+The init function serves to initalize all scoreboards and add all players to them.

 Stats:
 -Function1